-The above program of projects is anticipated to be completed over a 13-year period.
+The above projects are anticipated to be completed by 2030.
 Given the complexity of the program, the site constraints, and the need to replace existing treatment processes with newer processes will result in significant and long-term construction.

 Phosphorous levels are a key water quality concern in Lake Simcoe.
 The Ontario government approved the Lake Simcoe Phosphorus Reduction Strategy in 2010 which established reductions in phosphorous loadings to restore Lake Simcoe's water quality and ecological health.
 All wastewater treatment plants on Lake Simcoe will be required to be upgraded to meet these new requirements.